sharetribe/just-enough-git/README.md

 * We learned how to `git push --force` changes after rebase
 * We learned that with great `--force` comes a great responsibility.

 Sometimes two people edit the exactly same file and same line at the same time.
 In this situation, git doesn't know which one it should include.
-This causes so called merge conflict.
+This causes a so called merge conflict.
 When you rebase your branch, a conflict may happen.
 Next you'll learn how to solve a conflict.

 ### Resolving conflicts